graalvm/workshops/native-image/reflection/index.md

 ## **STEP 1**: The Closed World Assumption

-Building standalone executable with the `native-image` tool that comes with GraalVM is a little different from building Java applications.
-Native Image makes use of what is known as the closed World assumption.
+When you use the `native-image` tool (that comes with GraalVM) to create a native executable from a Java application, the tool relies on what is known as the "closed world" assumption.
+That is, everything that needs to be included must be known when building a native executable.

-All that the Closed World assumption which means is that all the bytecode in the application that can be called at runtime, must be known (observed and analysed) at build time (when the `native-image` tool is building the standalone executable).
+If it is not findable by static analysis, it will not be included in the executable file.

-Before we continue it is worthwhile going over the build / run model for applications that are built with GraalVM Native Image.
+Before we continue, let's review the build/run model for applications that are built using GraalVM Native Image.

 1. Compile your Java source code into Java byte code classes
 2. Using the `native-image` tool, build those Java byte code classes into a native executable